OlejnikKristina/ChessTask/ReadMe.md

 # ♕♔ Console Chess

 Console chess was written in less than 5 days as a technical assignment for internship position in Luxoft company.<br>
+With this application players can compete in chess directly in the console.
+<br>
+The program validates all legit chess moves (if a player wants to make a move that is not allowed by chess rules, the application must block such attempt and show corresponding notification).
 Technical requirements / limitations: Programming language: C++.
 External libraries: STL only
-<br>
-The program validates all legit chess moves (if a player wants to make a move that is not allowed by chess rules, the application must block such attempt and show corresponding notification).
 <br>
 Now you can play with your friends in chess game from your console!
 Even Garry Kasparov would love to try it out.
 Enjoy.<br>
 <br><img alt="portfolio_view" src="https://github.com/OlejnikKristina/Filler-Visualization/blob/master/img/chess_giff.gif" style ="margin-left: 100px;">